Johnson Street Shelter Housing Sprint Fund

 The Johnson Street Housing Sprint

-This spring and summer, the City and its partners are employing a targeted "housing sprint," an intensive, time-limited effort designed to connect shelter residents with permanent housing options and critical support services.
+This past spring and summer, the City and its partners employed a targeted "housing sprint," an intensive, time-limited effort designed to connect shelter residents with permanent housing options and critical support services.
 The housing sprint includes assistance with rental applications, proof of identification, substance use and medical referrals, transportation assistance, and housing-focused case management to help individuals transition successfully.
+Results as of August 15 are available from the City of Missoula.

 The City will also provide relocation assistance when appropriate and work in partnership with local service providers to ensure shelter residents receive the support they need.
 The closure of the Johnson Street Temporary Emergency Shelter is not a step back, but part of a broader effort to implement long-term housing solutions.

-Give now to the Johnson Street Housing Sprint: These flexible funds will be used to support housing solutions for those currently staying at the Johnson Street Shelter.
+Give now to the Housing Solutions Fund: These flexible funds will be used to support housing solutions for those affected by the closure of the Johnson Street Shelter.

 Volunteer to help out:

 Neighbors helping neighbors.
-Come learn to support our houseless neighbors, walking with them to help find and keep housing.
-Everyday Missoulians can do this with a little training and support!
-Wednesday, March 12 from 5:30-7 p.m. at Missoula Interfaith Collaborative, 2205 34th Street
+Learn to support our houseless neighbors, walking with them to help find and keep housing.
+Everyday Missoulians can do this with a little training and support, available through Missoula Interfaith Collaborative